Traditional Martial ArtsNaka Ima Kan

 Koshin-ha Chito-ryu Karate Dojo

-Sensei Brian Buirge has been training in the martial arts since 2000 under his teacher Terry Valentino, Kyoshi (7th degree black belt in Chito-ryu Karate, 2nd degree black belt in Koseido-ryu Jiu-jitsu).
-He’s an active member of the Koshin-ha Chito-ryu Karate Association, holding the rank of san-dan (3rd degree black belt) and he is also an active member of the Koseido-ryu Jiu-jitsu Association, holding the rank of sho-den (1st degree black belt).
+Sensei Brian Buirge has been training in the martial arts since 2000 under his teacher Terry Valentino, Hanshi (8th degree black belt in Chito-ryu Karate, 2nd degree black belt in Koseido-ryu Jiu-jitsu).
+He’s an active member of the Koshin-ha Chito-ryu Karate Association, holding the rank of yon-dan (4th degree black belt) and he is also an active member of the Koseido-ryu Jiu-jitsu Association, holding the rank of sho-den (1st degree black belt).
 In 2003 he began formal training in Koseido-ryu Jiu-jitsu under current head-instructor Joseph Hedderman, Hanshi and his son Tony Hedderman, Kyoshi.
-Sensei Buirge also visits and trains regularly under James Davenport, Hanshi.
+Sensei Buirge also spent years visiting and training regularly under James Davenport, Hanshi prior to his passing.

 In the philosophy of Shinto, there is a term naka ima which means quite literally “in the center of now.”
 Restated in terms of Western philosophical thought it might be titled the doctrine of the “Ultimate Reality of Presentness.”

 In Shinto, naka ima is the way of thinking that sees every moment and its activities as having intrinsic value.
 These moments should not be looked upon as peremptory moments, as perhaps necessary but nevertheless irksome stepping stones to the future, but rather as the future while it is coming into being and happening.
 Therefore every act and every moment is possessed of its own unique properties and qualities—those features which constitute its intrinsic value, and if each is given full worth, the cumulative results will justify all the effort that has been put into them.